Astronautic Technology (Malaysia)

 Astronautic Technology Sdn Bhd or better known as ATSB was established on 1 May 1995 and is wholly owned by the Minister of Finance Inc under the supervision of the Malaysian Ministry of Energy, Science, Technology, Environment and Climate Change (MESTECC).

 As a wholly owned company under the Ministry of Finance Inc., ATSB is mandated to focus on research and development in the area of design and development of space-qualified systems employing advanced and innovative technologies.

+Unfortunately, the company ceased its operations and closed its business in 2019.

 Space projects

 ATSB was entrusted with the design, development, launch and operation of TiungSAT-1, Malaysia's first microsatellite that was launched aboard a Dnepr rocket from Baikonur Cosmodrome, Kazakhstan on 26 September 2000.

 The technical expertise and experience gained in handling TiungSAT-1 served as a stepping stone for the second microsatellite, RazakSAT, which was successfully launched on 14 July 2009.
 RazakSat failed after a year, and never became fully operational.

-ATSB developed the cubesat InnoSAT-2 that was launched on 29 Nov 2018 by ISRO.
+ATSB developed the cubesat InnoSAT-2 that was launched on 29 November 2018 by ISRO.
 InnoSAT-2 carried a dosimeter, a CMOS camera and an experimental reaction wheel.
 The satellite bus was locally developed.